 The relatively small sizes of the American Indian/Alaska Native and Pacific Islander populations pose many measurement difficulties when conducting statistical analysis.
 Even in larger surveys, the numbers of American Indians/Alaska Natives and Pacific Islanders included in a sample are often small.
 Researchers studying data on these two populations often face small sample sizes that reduce the reliability of results.
 Survey data for American Indians/Alaska Natives often have somewhat higher standard errors than data for other racial/ethnic groups.
 Due to large standard errors, differences that seem substantial are often not statistically significant and, therefore, not cited in the text.

 As mentioned above, Asians and Pacific Islanders are combined into one category in indicators for which the data were not collected separately for the two groups.
 The combined category can sometimes mask significant differences between subgroups.
 For example, prior to 2011, the National Assessment of Educational Progress (NAEP) collected data that did not allow for separate reporting of estimates for Asians and Pacific Islanders.
-Information from the Digest of Education Statistics, 2011 (table 21), based on the Census Bureau Current Population Reports, indicates that 96 percent of all Asian/Pacific Islander 5- to 24-year-olds are Asian.
+Information from Digest of Education Statistics, 2014 (table 101.20), based on the Census Bureau Current Population Reports, indicates that 96 percent of all Asian/Pacific Islander 5- to 24-year-olds are Asian.
 This combined category for Asians/Pacific Islanders is more representative of Asians than Pacific Islanders.

 — Not available.

 !
 Interpret data with caution.
 The coefficient of variation (CV) for this estimate is between 30 and 50 percent.

 ‡ Reporting standards not met.
 Either there are too few cases for a reliable estimate or the coefficient of variation (CV) for this estimate is 50 percent or greater.